Textile industry glossary

 CMT vs FOB (Garment Manufacturing)

 CMT and FOB are the two dominant garment manufacturing models.
-CMT = Cut-Make-Trim (labor only).
-FOB = Free on Board (full material + labor).
+CMT = Cut-Make-Trim (the factory supplies labour only).
+FOB = Free on Board (the factory supplies materials and labour, and sells finished goods).

 Quality